-Minor Injury is defined as an injury, which solely requires immediate first aid.
+Minor Injury is defined as an injury which solely requires treatment by a professional medical personnel.

-Serious Injury is defined as an injury, which requires treatment, by professional medical personnel.
+Serious Injury is defined as an injury which requires treatment by professional medical personnel.

 Petty Theft is defined as taking property of another that is less than \$300.